pulumi/terraform-provider-aws/website/docs/r/vpc_peering_connection_accepter.html.markdown

 $ terraform import aws_vpc_peering_connection_accepter.example pcx-12345678
 ```

 Certain resource arguments, like `auto_accept`, do not have an EC2 API method for reading the information after peering connection creation.
-If the argument is set in the Terraform configuration on an imported resource, Terraform will always show a difference.
-To workaround this behavior, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference, e.g.,
+If the argument is set in the provider configuration on an imported resource, this provder will always show a difference.
+To workaround this behavior, either omit the argument from the configuration or use [`ignoreChanges`](https://www.pulumi.com/docs/intro/concepts/programming-model/#ignorechanges) to hide the difference, e.g.

 ```terraform
 resource "aws_vpc_peering_connection_accepter" "example" {